Every Cancer Patient’s Journey is Different

 Metastasis (M): "M" is followed by either 0 or 1.
 It says if the cancer has spread to organs and tissues in other parts of your body.
 A 0 means it hasn't, and a 1 means it has.

 Surgery.
 Whether or not this is an option depends on a number of factors.
 It’s an option for all of the organs affected by HPV-caused cancers.
 In addition to regular surgery, some head and neck cancer patients with small oral tumors will be offered TORS - Trans Oral Robotic Surgery.
 A surgeon guides a surgical robot to remove the tumor by going in through the mouth.
 This procedure is much less invasive than the procedure it replaced, which often severely affected patients with head and neck cancers.
-It is often connected to a neck dissection procedure, where the surgeon removes lymph nodes in the neck and a pathologist examines them for signs of cancer to see if the tumor has spread there.
+Another possible option is ELS - Endoscopic Laser Surgery, which is also generally restricted to early stage cancers, especially those found in the larynx.
+With laser surgery the cancer is either vaporized with the laser, or cut out.
+Both of these surgical techniques are often connected to a neck dissection procedure, where the surgeon removes lymph nodes in the neck and a pathologist examines them for signs of cancer to see if the tumor has spread there.

 Chemotherapy.
 These are drugs that non-specifically attack dividing cells, which includes those in the tumor as well as other tissues in your body (e.g. hair follicles, intestinal linking, blood cell development).
 Many factors are involved in choosing a chemotherapy regimen; details can be found here.

 Radiation.
 This is often used, especially in head and neck cancers.
 There are actually two types of radiation approaches used: